- Yes or No Tarot Spread Guide: Everything You Need to Know - October 8, 2022

 When getting a new Tarot deck, I like to first look at how they portray my favorite cards and see what cards stand out for me when flipping through the deck.

-Of course, The Fool is the first card of the deck and a pretty significant one.
+Of course, The Fool is the first card of the deck and a pretty significant one from the Major Arcana.
 It represents the start of a journey, and as every new deck is a journey, let’s look at how the Ostara Tarot deck portrays the Fool!

-We see a girl on a broomstick flying upwards towards the sun, surrounded by birds.
+We see a girl on a broomstick flying upwards toward the sun, surrounded by birds.
 She is the Fool, venturing blindly on her adventure.
-The colors and artwork are sublime, and you do get the feel of the meaning of the card by its imagery.
+The colors and artwork are sublime, and you do get the feel of the meaning of the card through its imagery.

-One of my favorite Tarot cards is the Tower.
+One of my favorite Tarot cards is the Tower, another card from the Major Arcana.
 This is because it used to crop up all the time when I first started reading Tarot, and it took me ages to fully understand what it was trying to tell me and why the card isn’t actually as scary as we might think!

-My favorite card in the Osara Tarot deck is the Six of Coins.
-It shows us a mermaid providing for her fish friends, sharing her wealth.
+My favorite card in the Osara Tarot deck is the Six of Coins from the Minor Arcana Coins or Pentacles.
+It shows us a mermaid providing for her fish friends, and sharing her wealth.
 In the ocean, there is a flow of energy, with everyone getting what they need.
 This is the general meaning of the Six of Coins, and the depiction of this in the Ostara deck is absolutely stunning.

 Reading With The Ostara Tarot Deck

 So far, the Ostara Tarot deck is pretty impressive.
 I definitely like the artwork more than I thought, and I love exploring the imagery of each card.
 So, I thought I would do a reading with this deck and see if I connected with it!